uclahs-cds/docker-MuSE/README.md

 # docker-MuSE
 Dockerfile for MuSE.

 MuSE is a tool for fast and accurate calling of somatic point mutations from tumor-normal paired samples.
 MuSE uses the Markov substitution model to detect somatic mutations for whole-genome sequencing and whole-exome sequencing samples.
 Details can be found [here](https://github.com/wwylab/MuSE).
+From v2.0.1 `MuSE sump` can use multiple cores.

 This image can be found in docker-MuSE's GitHub package page [here](https://github.com/uclahs-cds/docker-MuSE/pkgs).